-So why do some GPs quickly refer on to physio, while many others stick to pills and scans?
+So why do some GPs quickly suggest physiotherapy for injury, while many others stick to pills and scans?

 For soft tissue injuries, we do not want to ignore healing guidelines, but physiotherapists are well-positioned and knowledgeable in assisting people through the healing process and keeping them moving to minimize the effects of already reduced mobility and function.